cw-104/GitGUI/docs/README.md

 # GitHub Repo Creator

 Welcome!
 This is a simple Java-based GUI application designed to help developers quickly turn a local folder into a GitHub repository with just a few clicks.
-It was built as a proof-of-concept for a Microsoft-sponsored challenge at Quinnipiac University.
+It was built as a proof-of-concept for a Microsoft-sponsored challenge at Quinnipiac University(assignment concept basis).

 ---